based on info from HYGGE

 2. LGBTQ pride pool is a small, yet healthy and competely operational pride stake pool, which is almost a textbook definition of Cardano’s decentralisation efforts.

 3. Main mission of the pool is to support LGBTQIA+ charities and projects by contributing 10% of the fee.

-4. Delegators will bring forward their own proposals for the donation during 4 epochs and on epochs 5/6 will vote for two of them.
+4. Delegators will bring forward their own proposals for the donation during three epochs and on the next three epochs will vote for two of them.
 The one with the majority of votes will then be supported.